All Episodes

 I'm still pissed off that they're going away on a two-week vacation, although that might change.

-Uh, and they still haven't got a health care bill done after eight years, which annoys the living daylights out of me.
+And they still haven't got a health care bill done after eight years, which annoys the living daylights out of me.

-But um they did in the Senate, and I've been critical of Mitch McConnell at times, but he did hold strong as it relates to not giving a vote on Merrick Garland, the number two.
+But they did in the Senate, and I've been critical of Mitch McConnell at times, but he did hold strong as it relates to not giving a vote on Merrick Garland, the number two.

 It wouldn't have happened had Mitch McConnell not invoked the constitutional option.

-Now, he had no other choice from there was no choice, but you know, he could have caved, I guess, but the rules don't apply equally, and there's no reciprocity from Democrats.
+But the rules don't apply equally, and there's no reciprocity from Democrats.

 So he really didn't have a choice.